hk987654/AWS-Access-Policies/README.md

 ## Usage

-To use a policy, copy the JSON file into your AWS IAM policy configuration.
-Make sure to review and customize the policy as necessary to fit your specific requirements.
+To use a policy, copy the JSON file into respective AWS policy configuration.
+Make sure to review and customize the policy as necessary to fit the specific requirements.